MizaGBF/Rosetta-Public/readme.md

 ## Updating

 First and foremost, if you want to run some sort of automation on this repo to always have the latest version, **DON'T**.
-While I test the bot before pushing changes to this repository, I'm alone on this project and can't guarantee some mistakes haven't slipped in.
+While I test the bot before pushing changes to this repository, I'm alone on this project and can't guarantee some bugs or mistakes haven't slipped in.
 So here's my recommendations:
 1. Run and update your own copy.
 It can be a fork, a manual download, etc...
 Whatever you prefer.
 2. Read the [commit list](https://github.com/MizaGBF/Rosetta-Public/commits/main/).
 If I just pushed a new version a few hours ago, maybe wait tomorrow.
 If it's a bugfix, it might be fine.
 The project is fairly mature, there shouldn't be a need to hurry to a new version.